efuzy/efuzy/docs/src/pages/options/screen-plugin.md

 ---
 title: Screen Plugin
-desc: Quasar plugin that helps in writing a dynamic and responsive UI through Javascript code.
+desc: Efuzy plugin that helps in writing a dynamic and responsive UI through Javascript code.
 ---
-The Quasar Screen plugin allows you to have a dynamic and responsive UI when dealing with your Javascript code.
+The Efuzy Screen plugin allows you to have a dynamic and responsive UI when dealing with your Javascript code.
 When possible, it is recommended to use the [responsive CSS classes](/style/visibility#Window-Width-Related) instead, for performance reasons.

 ## Installation
 You don't need to do anything.
 The Screen plugin gets installed automatically.